Yingshu-Li/Awesome-R2Gen/README.md

 # Introduction

 This GitHub repository serves as a comprehensive hub for the R2Gen project's developments over recent years.
-Here, you will find meticulously curated links to academic papers associated with our project, alongside direct links to the corresponding code repositories, whenever available.
+Here, you will find links to academic papers, alongside direct links to the corresponding code repositories, if available.

 Additionally, we have systematically presented the performance metrics of R2Gen on the **MIMIC-CXR dataset** within these publications.
 Our aim is to provide an easily navigable and resource-rich platform for researchers and enthusiasts alike, fostering greater collaboration and innovation in our field.